-We also provide intensive case management for individuals who are homeless and have HIV/AIDS, in combination with severe substance use.
+We also provide intensive one-on-one support for individuals who are homeless and have HIV/AIDS, in combination with severe substance use.

 For clients with less demanding challenges, we offer medium-support and low-support housing through LOFT-owned-and-operated apartment buildings and shared homes.
 These options are ideal for clients who prefer an independent, or nearly independent, living environment.
 We also offer ongoing support to clients living in apartments of their own.

 Many older adults and seniors want to live safely on their own.
 Our assisted living services for high-risk seniors enable clients to enjoy their own space in an apartment or boarding home environment.

 We help seniors navigate the social service and health care systems, connect with professional health care providers, coordinate needed services and organize escorts to appointments, among other daily living activities.

 Sometimes people who have been hospitalized are unable to be discharged.
 This can happen if they were homeless prior to entering the hospital, or if they lost their housing while hospitalized.

 When this happens, we offer specialized transitional housing that includes individualized supports, so people can safely return to living in the community.